theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 > _**[Sprint 4]** To adequately show your system, you will need to present the **class diagrams** where relevant in your design.
 Some additional tips:_
  >* _Class diagrams only apply to the **ViewModel** and **Model** Tier_
 >* _A single class diagram of the entire system will not be effective.
-You may start with one, but will be need to break it down into smaller sections to account for requirements of each of the Tier static models below._
+You may start with one, but will need to break it down into smaller sections to account for requirements of each of the Tier static models below._
  >* _Correct labeling of relationships with proper notation for the relationship type, multiplicities, and navigation information will be important._
  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._